git-akshat/OOPS-Lab/README.md

     - Create an array of RainGauge objects in main and display the results

 4. Write a class to represent entities of type **Fraction** with appropriate data members.
-Include a method simplify that simpes a given fraction ( for eg: 6/8 to 3/4).
+Include a method **simplify** that simplifies a given fraction ( for eg: 6/8 to 3/4).
 Overload the following operators:
     - ```>>``` to read a fraction object.
     - ```<<``` to display a fraction object.
     - ```==``` to check if two fractions are the same.